Idiocracy: Release

 In The New York Times, Dan Mitchell argued that Fox might be shying away from the cautionary tale about low-intelligence dysgenics because the company did not want to offend either its viewers or potential advertisers portrayed negatively in the film.
 This theory has been given extra weight by Terry Crews, who stars in the movie as President Camacho.
 In a 2018 interview with GQ Magazine, he talked of advertisers being unhappy at the way they were portrayed, which affected the studio's efforts to promote the movie.
 He said, "The rumor was, because we used real corporations in our comedy (I mean, Starbucks was giving hand jobs) these companies gave us their name thinking they were gonna get 'pumped up', and then we're like, 'Welcome to Costco, we love you' [delivered in monotone].
-All these real corporations were like, 'Wait a minute, wait a minute' [...] there were a lot of people trying to back out, but it was too late.
+All these real corporations were like, 'Wait a minute, wait a minute' ... there were a lot of people trying to back out, but it was too late.
 And so Fox, who owned the movie, decided, 'We're going to release this in as few theaters as legally possible'.
 So it got a release in, probably, three theaters over one weekend and it was sucked out, into the vortex".

 In 2017, Judge told The New York Times that the film's lack of marketing and wide release was the result of negative test screenings.
 He added that Fox subsequently decided to not give the film a strong marketing push because the distributor believed it would develop a cult following through word-of-mouth and recoup its budget through home video sales, as Judge's previous film Office Space had.

 Box office

-Box office receipts totaled $444,093 in the U.S., with the widest release being 135 theaters.
+From a budget of $2.4 million, Idiocracy earned a worldwide total of $495,303; $444,093 domestically, and $51,210 internationally.